opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

 At a high level, the process flows through the following sequence of steps:

-1. DV selects an SRP.
+1. DV selects an SRP from the list of [approved providers](./security_review_providers.md).
-2. DV and SRP prepare a scope for the security review.
+2. DV and SRP prepare a scope for the security review according to the [Security Review Scope](#security-review-scope) information provided below and in the supplementary [review areas](./review_areas.md).
 3. SRP performs the security review.
 4. DV addresses any findings from the SRP.
 5. SRP reviews the changes and issues the final reports.
 6. DV and SRP prepare the necessary deliverables.
-7. The DV provides them to the [OCP Security WG](https://www.opencompute.org/wiki/Security) for publication.
+7. The DV provides them to the [OCP Security WG](https://www.opencompute.org/wiki/Security) for publication in the form of a GitHub Pull Request (see [OCP Report Deliverables](#ocp-report-deliverables) below).

 Device Vendors are encouraged to engage an SRP early in the architectural definition process and continue with reviews at major architectural or implementation milestones, e.g. 0.8 of architectural and implementation specifications, and when ROM or firmware codes are nearing completion.
-This will help the device vendor avoid costly code rewrites or chip respins to address critical vulnerabilities.
-The results of these engagements during product development need not be published.
+This will help the device vendor avoid costly code rewrites or chip re-spins to address critical vulnerabilities.
+The results of these engagements during product development need not be published, only assessments of released products is within scope of the OCP S.A.F.E. program.

 ## Objectives